 What Weight Muay Thai Gloves Should I Get?

-The amount of weight for the Muay Thai gloves you need depends on your use of the gloves as I’ve mentioned above.
+The amount of weight for the Muay Thai gloves you need depends on your use.
 Check the table below.

 Table 1.
 Muay Thai Gloves Size Chart.

-Are 14 oz gloves good for heavy bag?
-The 14 to 16 oz sizes are ideally lace-ups and should be used for sparring, while the Velcro strap variations weighing 8 to 10 oz are mostly used for hitting the heavy bags and padded mitts with an instructor.
+Are 14 oz gloves for a heavy bag?
+The 14 to 16-oz gloves are typically used for sparring and should ideally be lace-ups.
+On the other hand, gloves with Velcro straps weighing 8 to 10 oz are used for hitting heavy bags and padded mitts with an instructor.

-If you don’t have much options or you can’t buy the different types of Muay Thai gloves for your specific training needs, you can get by with just using the 14 oz gloves for all your training.
+If you cannot buy different types of Muay Thai gloves for your specific training needs or have limited options, you can use 14 oz gloves for all your training.